IvanBoiko92/STM32-with-UART/README.md

-Test of using UART for STM32 microcontroller.
+Testing of using UART for STM32 microcontroller.
-Circuit model with button and LED is in Proteus_UART folder.
+Circuit model with button and LED is in the Proteus_UART folder.
-.hex file for microcontroller is in Debug folder, main.c file is in /Core/Src.
+.hex file for microcontroller is in the Debug folder, main.c file is in the Core/Src.